Download Prospectus

 E: Annette.Helliwell@london.aru.ac.uk

-Annette initially qualified as a nurse before moving into teaching and has worked in higher education for the past 10 years.
+Annette initially qualified as a nurse before moving into teaching and has worked in higher education for over 10 years.

 Her interests include health and well being and she is a regular participant and volunteer at parkrun.
 Annette has previously taught on BA Public Health and Social Care and BSc Health and Social Care.
 She has a particular interest in teaching Research and Health Promotion.
 Other interests include nutrition for sport and marathon running.